ejpszemo/spendings-app/README.md

 - **Spending Currency**: Each expense can be added in any currency independently
 - All preferences are saved automatically and persist across sessions

+### Managing Data

+- **Clear All Data**: Click the 🚫 button in the top right to clear all local data
+  - This removes all spendings, users, settings, and cached exchange rates
+  - A confirmation dialog will appear before clearing
+  - It may come in handy if I mess things up between commits
+  - This action cannot be undone

 ## 📝 TODO / Future Enhancements

 ### High Priority